hermonochy/Rescueland/The Planet File.md

 **Army Size:** Total count of military personnel

 - **Interceptors:** Number of interceptors
-- **Battle Ships:** Number of battle ships (includes pocket destroyers)
+- **Battle Ships:** Number of battle ships (*includes pocket destroyers*)
 - [**Darkfighters:**](./The%20Technology%20of%20Rescueland%2C%20Computerland%20and%20it's%20surrounding%20Planets.md#darkfighters-greyfighters-and-lightfighters) Number of dark fighters (includes grey and lightfighters)
 - **Ground Force:** Number of foot soldiers

-*Note: Rarer ship types have been excluded.*
+*Note: Rarer types of ship have been excluded.*

-**Tech Level:** A measure of technological advancement, rated on a scale of 1 to 12 for military capability:
+**Tech Level:** A measure of technological advancement, rated on a scale of 1 to 12 for technological capability:
 1. Stone Age
 2. Medieval Age
 3. Present-Day Earth